Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

    - 	The percentage of costs covered by insurances
    - 	The occupancy of the hospital beds

-  (2) Many beginner web dshboards lack secure handling of sensitive data and user access control.
+  (2) Many beginner web dashboards lack secure handling of sensitive data and user access control.
 This project demonstrates the dangers of such design and how to correct them in its advanced phase 2.

   (3) This learning is critical, as it provides practical structured knowledge that participants can apply towards the PL300 Microsoft Certification path, in such work environments and responding to impossible requirements.